-The Problem of Accessibility and Cost
+Accessibility and Cost Challenges

-One of the primary obstacles for people with disabilities in accessing fitness centers is the lack of adaptive equipment.
-Standard gyms often do not offer machines designed for different abilities, which can exclude those with disabilities from participating in physical activities.
-According to Alexandra Jamieson, a research scientist at The University of Texas at Arlington Research Institute and the author of the review, “The biggest barriers to fitness are accessibility and cost.”
+One major challenge for people with disabilities is the lack of adaptive equipment in fitness centers.
+Many gyms do not have machines designed for different abilities, which can prevent individuals with disabilities from exercising.
+Alexandra Jamieson, a research scientist at The University of Texas at Arlington Research Institute, notes that “the biggest barriers to fitness are accessibility and cost.”

 Participation Rates and Health Risks